Top-Summer-Hackers/debate365-contracts/README.md

 in the pool.
 Since the collateral is only subject to staking by bettors, the max amount bet will shift and be less than the previous one.

+## Flow

+1. Collateral is deposited into a Game A to unlock the Game
+2. Off-chain ddds are retrieved with Chainlink and added to the on-chain algorithm.
+3. User A bets amout < maxAmount on the 1st odd fetched.
+4. Algorithm runs
+5. Keepers trigger the keeper contract to rebalance the max amount to bet.
+6. The price feed is pulled from the oracle to inform rebalancing calculations.
+7. The library calculates the rebalance